You are logged in! You're logged in to the online counseling service! Logout

 Participation from the Outset

-The Federal Centre for Health Education has not developed the new project just for the target groups described; the project has been developed with them from the outset and scientifically reviewed.
+The Federal Institute for Public Health has not developed the new project just for the target groups described; the project has been developed with them from the outset and scientifically reviewed.
 We have included representatives of the target groups involved in the planning and implementation process from the start.
 At preparatory workshops, we discussed our initial thoughts in depth with representatives from the relevant ministries in the federal states, with parent-and-teacher organizations, with advice centres and competence centres working in HIV and STI prevention and sexual health.
 And of course we also consulted with students attending different types of school.
 Together and in partnership we then developed the goals stated above and compiled the central contents for six modules for the project.